davidmcclure/pyspark-deploy/README.md

 # pyspark-deploy

 This project manages the full lifecycle of a Python + Spark <-> S3 project, from local development to full-size cluster deployments on AWS.
 The goal is to make this totally trivial, like pushing to Heroku.
-Extracted from work at the [Open Syllabus Project](http://explorer.opensyllabusproject.org/) and the [Laboratory for Social Machines](http://socialmachines.org/) at the MIT Media Lab, where this rig is used to chew though a corpus of ~20 billion tweets.

 - [**Docker**](https://www.docker.com/) is used to encapsulate the application environment, making it easy to develop locally and then deploy an identical environment to a cluster.